 M.S.
 Nuclear Engineering, Sharif University of Technology (1999)

 B.S.
 Applied Physics, University of Tehran (1992)

-Prior to OSU, Dr. Farsoni served as a Radiation Physicist at the Esfahan Nuclear Technology Center, ENTC (1992-2000).
+Prior to Oregon State, Farsoni served as a radiation physicist at the Esfahan Nuclear Technology Center, ENTC (1992-2000).